-The application deadline for the DNP adult nurse practitioner and family nurse practitioner tracks is April 1, 2013 for the fall 2013 quarter.
-To apply online, go to www.depaul.edu/apply
+The fall 2015 application for the DNP adult nurse practitioner and family nurse practitioner tracks is currently available online.
+Please note that post-master’s students (master’s entry RNs

 Attention Nurse Anesthesia Applicants:

 Please note that the nurse anesthesia program is offered jointly

 with NorthShore University Health System’s School of Nurse Anesthesia.